filecoin-project/lotus/documentation/en/cli-lotus.md

 ### lotus wallet IDsp
 ```
 NAME:
-   lotus wallet IDsp - Generate a non-interactive authentication token based on worker address which can be used to establish identity
+   lotus wallet IDsp - Generate a non-interactive authentication token based on worker address which can be used to establish SP operator identity

 USAGE:
    lotus wallet IDsp [command options] <miner address>